 Many StreetLeader teens are AfterSchool Program graduates and return to work within our camps because they are passionate about mentoring the next generation of Camden youth.
 The heart of the StreetLeader Program is challenging teens to use their influence to make positive changes in the lives of these children, in their own lives, and throughout their communities.

 In addition to job training, StreetLeaders participate in community service; life skills classes; one-on-one tutoring; SAT/ACT courses; academic enrichment courses; and arts activities.
 Teens are encouraged to avoid negative influences and focus on their academic and professional future.
-The programs focus on achievement has led to a 100% graduation rate of StreetLeader seniors; 97% transition into college (90%) or to vocational training (7%).
+The programs focus on achievement has led to a 100% graduation rate among StreetLeader seniors; 95% transition into college (89%) or to vocational training (6%).

 UrbanPromise’s expeditionary education program, UrbanTrekkers provides hands-on learning and journey-based experiences to around 100 youth each year.
 Through travel to places beyond their everyday lives, youth are motivated to learn more about themselves and the world around them and to develop their potential as young leaders.
 Each trip is focused around participants’ cross-cultural experiences, environmental awareness, historical knowledge, and community service.